-About every week or so, EF puts on a teaching demo.
-A teaching demo (or just demo) is a demonstration to prospective students and parents of what we do at EF to try and drum up some interest and potential business for our school.
-Demos can and are done anywhere.
-Most of the time the demos are done in the school but sometimes teachers go out to a McDonald’s or a KFC and do demos in the restaurant.
+Almost every week or so, EF puts on a teaching demo.
+A teaching demo is a free class for prospective students and parents of what we do at EF to try and drum up some interest and potential business for our school.
+While most of the time demos are done in the school, sometimes teachers go of site to locations like a McDonald’s or a KFC and do demos in the restaurant.

-I had never lead one and on Monday my boss told me that I was going to lead one.
-Not only was I going to lead the demo but, I had to lead one that was pirate themed.
+I had never lead one and on Monday my boss told me that I was going to lead my first demo.
+Not only was I going to lead the demo, but I had to lead one that was pirate themed.
 I asked the marketing person (who is Chinese) why it was pirate themed and she said that she went online and found out that Talk Like A Pirate Day was coming up and they assumed that everyone in America celebrated this holiday.
-So, I was supposed to teach kids about pirates and pirate lingo.
+So, I was expected to teach kids about pirates and pirate lingo.

-At first they had this whole PowerPoint presentation already prepared that they wanted me to show about the history of piracy and such.
+At first they had this whole PowerPoint presentation prepared that they wanted me to show about the history of piracy and such.
 Personally, I found it very confusing.
-Imagine me trying to teach 7 to 11 year olds about Black Beard and pirate history.
+Imagine me trying to teach 7 to 11 year olds who barely speak any English about Black Beard and pirate history.

-I decided that if I was going to do this pirate demo I was going to do it right.
-And to do it right, I had to be all in for it.
-First, I made I pirate hat out of paper that was lying around the office and then I fashioned myself a sword out of cardboard.
-So far so good, things were looking up.
-I had some tattered pajama pants and I took a shirt from the lost and found and cut it up.
-I got some candy for treasure and I made an eye-patch out of a shoelace and some paper.
-My costume looked pretty baller.
+I decided that if I was going to do a pirate demo I was going to do it right, and to do it right I was going to go all in.
+First, I made a pirate hat out of paper that was lying around the office and then I fashioned myself a sword out of cardboard.
+Then I took a pair of my old pajama bottoms and a shirt from the lost and found and cut them up to make them look tattered.
+I got some candy for pirate treasure and made an eye-patch out of a shoelace and some paper.
+In the end, my costume looked pretty baller.

-I had the kids participate in activities like tug-of-war (against me), a three-legged race (peg-leg race), and a treasure/scavenger hunt.
+For my demo, I had the kids participate in activities like tug-of-war (all of them against me), a three-legged race (peg-leg race), and a treasure/scavenger hunt.
 It turned out really well and the kids really enjoyed it.
 A parent came up to me afterward and said that if he were a student he would want to be in my class.
 It made me feel really good and I am sure some kids are now going to start learning English because I was a great pirate.